xzyaoi/xzyaoi.github.io/content/about.md

 {{< figure class="avatar" src="/avatar.jpg" >}}

 Xiaozhe Yao is a first-year doctoral student at [DS3Lab](https://ds3lab.com), Systems Group, Department of Computer Science, ETH Zurich.
 With interests spanning from machine learning systems to self-learning databases, his long-term goal is to make machine learning automatic and accessible.
+He is an enginner, and he builds possibly cool [stuff](/projects).

 Prior to ETH Zurich, Xiaozhe Yao gained his Master's degree at the University of Zurich in Data Science and Bachelor’s degree at Shenzhen University in Computer Science.
 He interned at Shenzhen Institute of Advanced Technology in 2016 where he investigated recommendation systems for food nutrition data.
 Since then, he has been working on machine learning and computer vision systems aiming to reduce the barriers to applying algorithms.